- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 SDF Number 55 Issued at 2200Z on 24 Feb 2020

 IA.
 Analysis of Solar Active Regions and Activity from 23/2100Z to 24/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 0 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (25 Feb, 26 Feb, 27 Feb).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (25 Feb), unsettled to minor storm levels on day two (26 Feb) and quiet to unsettled levels on day three (27 Feb).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (25 Feb) and quiet to unsettled levels on days two and three (26 Feb, 27 Feb).

 III.
 Event probabilities 25 Feb-27 Feb

 IV.
 Penticton 10.7 cm Flux

 Observed 24 Feb 070